lanl/dfnWorks/Documentation/sphinx-docs/source/tutorial_intro.rst

 The script begins by importing the necessary libraries and setting up paths for input files and the output directory.

-- It creates a DFNWORKS object, specifying paths for the flow and transport control files.
+- It creates a DFN object, specifying paths for the flow and transport control files.
 - It prepares the output environment using make_working_directory(delete=True), which ensures a fresh directory for storing results.

 Script: Define Parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-The domain size and hydraulic head are defined.
-This defines domain to a cube of size 1 unit in all dimensions and sets h (hydraulic head of fluid in domain) to 0.1 unit.
+The domain size and hydraulic head are defined for the DFN object.
+The domain is set to length 1 in all dimensions and h (hydraulic head of fluid in domain) is set to 0.1 unit.

 .. code-block:: python